patrickstuedi/incubator-crail-website/site/_posts/blog/2019-03-07-deployment.md

 <div style="text-align: justify">
 <p>
-Storage classes can easily be defined in the slaves file as follows:
+Storage classes can easily be defined in the slaves file as follows (see the  for details):
 </p>
 </div>